romenti/Quality_Online_Genealogies/Cleaned_Datasets/README.md

 - relative-name_data_set.RData: .RData files containing the data sets linking the focal individual to each type of relative

-- sweden_<year>.RData: .RData files with Swedish population counts by age and sex from HMD and from FamiLinx in selected years

-The cleaned data sets can be downloaded [https://osf.io/ydzfq/].
+The cleaned data sets can be downloaded [here](https://osf.io/ydzfq/).